Albinhsn/Crafting-Interpreters/plox/README.md

-fix makefile that send logs to file

 fix so repl doesn't crash if error

-ErrorReporter interface // scanning chapter
+Fix better error handling in general